Home

 Dividend Reinvestment Plans (DRIPs) are official, company sponsored programs that a number of dividend paying companies offer their retail shareholders.
 You essentially purchase at least one share directly through the company (i.e. direct purchase stocks) as opposed to going through a broker.
 The DRIP is administered by a third party organization who handles the messy accounting details involving partial share purchases, etc. Bottom line: There are no fees or commissions involved in any of this, even including initial or subsequent direct share purchases.

-You also have the option of designing your own customized dividend reinvesting program.
+Finally, you always have the option of designing your own customized dividend reinvesting program.

 The primary drawback to all this dividend reinvesting is if/when the dividend paying companies you're investing in go bankrupt or experience some other significant deterioration in their business.

-What a horrible thought - to spend 30 years reinvesting your dividends in a company, watching that payout increase quarter after quarter, only to watch it all implode at the end.
+What a horrible thought - to spend 30 years reinvesting dividends in a company, watching that payout increase quarter after quarter, only to watch it all implode at the end.
 And take a big part of your income stream with it.

 But there is some very real danger if you get seduced by low to mid quality companies just because they're also high yield dividend stocks.
 Look at that juicy dividend yield, you tell yourself with no small amount of lust.
 I'd sure like to reinvest that!